MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

     |**`<MakesIndexResourceConfigFilePath>`** | The configuration file generated from running CreateIndexResources above. | **makesIndexResConfig.json** |

 1. Run the command
+    > [!NOTE]
+    > If have multiple Azure Subscriptions and/or Tenants, you'll specify additional parameters.
+    > See [Azure login failure due to multiple subscriptions or multiple tenants being tied to a single Azure account](resources-troubleshoot-guide.md#Azure-login-failure-due-to-multiple-subscriptions-or-multiple-tenants-being-tied-to-a-single-Azure-account) for more details.

 1. The command should return a build index job ID for you monitor the job progress

 > [!IMPORTANT]
 > Generating indexes can cost money.
 >
 > Time to create an index can be up to 3 hours.

 ## Monitor the build index job progress